tepoltlab/RhithroLoxo_DE/README.md

-### How to run DESeq2 analysis in a jupyter notebook on interactive node
+### How to analyses in R within a jupyter notebook on interactive node

-Running the DESeq2 differential expression analysis interactively is great for fine-tuning code and exploring the data.
-As such, I chose to perform this analysis from within a jupyter notebook instead of writing a .R script to be executed within the Snakemake pipeline.
-This notebook is called `DESeq2_RhithroLoxo.ipynb` and can be found in the `jupyter_notebooks/` directory within this repo.
-To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched a jupyter notebook from within an interactive session on a compute node, instead of from one of the two login nodes.
-Big thanks to Harriet Alexander for providing the instructions on her blog! <https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/>
+Running the downstream differential expression and associated analyses interactively is great for fine-tuning code and exploring the data.
+As such, I chose to perform this analysis from within jupyter notebooks instead of writing a .R script to be executed within the Snakemake pipeline.
+DESeq2 is performed in a notebook  called `DESeq2_RhithroLoxo.ipynb`, WGCNA analysis in `WGCNA.ipynb`, and `GO_MWU` in `WGCNA.ipynb`.
+They all can be found in the `jupyter_notebooks/` directory within this repo.
+To harness the computational power of Poseidon (more RAM, multithreading, etc.), I launched the jupyter notebooks from within an interactive session on a compute node, instead of from one of the two login nodes.
+All of the notebooks operate within the `deseq2` conda environment in the `envs/` directory.
+Big thanks to Harriet Alexander for providing the instructions on her [blog](https://alexanderlabwhoi.github.io/post/2019-03-08_jpn_slurm/) for running jupyter notebook from within interactive SLURM sessions!

 From within the main directory, lauch an interactive session on a compute node and activate the `deseq2` environment.
 (If you haven't already, use the `deseq2.yaml` file provided in `envs/` directory for creating the deseq2 conda environment within your home directory on the cluster, i.e.`conda env create -f envs/deseq2.yaml`.)